What is a database schema? Types and uses in data integration

 The business value of the one-to-many database is therefore demonstrated: finding insights around commonalities in user behavior and the data it generates and aligning them with actions that drive revenue.

 Each flavor can have many customers, but each customer only has a single favorite, which rises above all others.
-If we encounter a nested object that has a one-to-many relationship to the main table, it is turned into a separate table.
+If we encounter a nested object with a one-to-many relationship to the main table, it is turned into a separate table.

 For instance, a person’s shopping habits might bring them to many stores and each store will have many customers.
 The join table in the above diagram shows both customer-id and shop-id, which are primary keys in their own tables and present a clear relationship between customers and shops in the join table.